IshaanXII/Coffee-Shop-Sales/README.md

 ☕ Coffee Shop Sales Analysis Dashboard

-📌 Project Overview
+📌 Project Overview:

 The main objective of this project is to analyze retail sales data for a coffee shop to gain actionable insights that will enhance its overall business performance.
 By leveraging advanced Excel features, this project transforms raw transactional data into a visual story that identifies peak sales periods, customer preferences, and store-specific performance.

-📊 Key Business Questions Addressed
+📊 Key Business Questions Addressed:

 The dashboard was designed to answer several critical business questions: